 We can go with any forward voltage, just need to know the current which will pass through it in its ON state.
 This current and load current are the same, so from the given load parameters, it is easy to calculate the diode forward current using the following equation.

 R is 125Ohm, and power is 0.2W.
 By doing simple maths we would have the current value of 40mA.
 Now, we have everything we need for the proper selection of a diode.
 Next thing is to go any electronics supplier website like Digikey and search for a standard rectifier diode, using the filters you will end with a perfect solution.

 Capacitor Filter Calculation

-This can be tricky and need try and fail approach.
+This can be tricky and need to try and fail approach.
 Sometimes you select a value that works with some loads but fail with other loads or when load parameter changes with temperature or other possible conditions.
 Try not to chose a very big value because it will be very expensive and also dangerous if you are very new to electronics.

 Use the following formula can be very helpful to determine the value of the capacitor.

 In our case, Io is 40mA, and Vo is 5V.
-Using simple maths we would have capacitor value of 2.547E-5.
+Using simple maths we would have a capacitor value of 2.547E-5.
 The close standard value is 0.22uF, so we will go with the said standard value.
-Always go with the standard values, as almost every manufacturing company make capacitors of these values, and they are easily available in local electronics shops or online.
+Always go with the standard values, as almost every manufacturing company makes capacitors of these values, and they are easily available in local electronics shops or online.

 When you have done with components calculation.
-The most challenging part is, almost there exists no such value, i.e you calculated a value of capacitor but eventually, it comes out a non-standard value.
+The most challenging part is, almost there exists no such value, i.e you calculated value of capacitor but eventually, it comes out a non-standard value.
 This happens a lot, so don’t worry, select the component with a close approximation.

 Yeah, this is all I have for you about the design of half wave rectifier circuit.
 I hope you have learned something.
-Please free to ask any question in the comment section.
-I will try my knowledge best to answer it.

 Thank you so much for reading and have a good life.